garrandall/popular-music-data/tracks/chillin--it-cole-swindell.md

 You know I'm cool with just chillin' it

 Nothing like a little you and me low key
-Right now I'm right where i wanna be
+Right now I'm right where I wanna be

 I got my shades on, top back
 Rolling with the music jacked